mltomlins0n/QAC/README.md

 Notes and projects undertaken when working at QA Consulting.

 ## Contents:
-- QANotes - Notes taken during training
+- QANotes - Notes taken during training.
 - QAProject - The final solo project to cap off training.
 - eclipseWorkspace - A collection of prgrams created when learning Java.
 - QAProjectSelenium - The Selenium tests for the pfinal project.